ababic/django-cogwheels/docs/source/deprecation/replace-single.rst

 This guide demonstrates the steps required to introduce a new setting that 'logically replaces' a single existing setting, following a standard 'two release' deprecation process.

-If you're looking to add a setting that replaces multiple existing settings, you may find the :doc:`replacement-multiple` example scenario more useful.
+If you're looking to add a setting that replaces multiple existing settings, you may find the :doc:`replace-multiple` example scenario more useful.

 What we're looking to achieve